ccollie/ValkeyMetrics/docs/commands/join.md

 <details open><summary><code>leftKey</code></summary>

-is key name for the time series being joined.
+is the key for the time series being joined.
 </details>

 <details open><summary><code>rightKey</code></summary>

-is key name for time series.
+is key name for right time series.
 </details>

 Both keys must have been created before `VM.JOIN` is called.